ioBroker/adapter-core/README.md

 	### **WORK IN PROGRESS**
 -->
 ### 3.1.4 (2024-04-19)
 - (foxriver76) fixes for adapters which are written in ESM

 ### 3.1.3 (2024-04-19)
 - (foxriver76) fixes for cjs adapters

 ### 3.1.2 (2024-04-19)
 - (foxriver76) fixes for adapters which are written in ESM

 ### 3.1.1 (2024-04-19)
 - (foxriver76) removed letsEncrypt support as next controller won't support it anymore (use `@iobroker/webserver` instead)

 ### 3.1.0 (2024-04-16)
 - (foxriver76) provide `esm` and `cjs` exports

 ### 3.0.6 (2024-03-24)
 - (foxriver76) hotfix previous release: compatibility with next controller with new esm/cjs exports

 ### 3.0.5 (2024-03-24)
 - (foxriver76) compatibility with next controller with new esm/cjs exports

 ### 3.0.4 (2023-10-12)
 - (foxriver76) ensure that utility methods work with the returned adapter instance on type level

 ### 3.0.3 (2023-07-30)

--   (foxriver76) upgrade to new version of types package
+- (foxriver76) upgrade to a new version of types package

 ### 3.0.2 (2023-07-30)
 - (foxriver76) fix require of `@iobroker/types` in built module

 ### 3.0.1 (2023-07-29)
 - (foxriver76) remove non-existing webserver from tools

 ### 3.0.0 (2023-07-28)
 - (foxriver76) port from `@types/iobroker` to `@iobroker/types`
 - (foxriver76) export dns resolution methods
 - **BREAKING:** requires `npm` v7 or newer and/or Node.js 16 or newer

 ### 2.6.8 (2023-03-24)
 - (Apollon77) Expose more JS-Controller internals under the `commonTools` export

 ### 2.6.7 (2022-10-08)
 - (Apollon77) Expose more JS-Controller internals under the `commonTools` export

 ### 2.6.6 (2022-09-13)
 - (AlCalzone) Expose more JS-Controller internals under the `commonTools` export

 ### 2.6.2 (2022-09-07)
 - (AlCalzone) Fix: Restore compatibility with JS-Controller < 4.1

 ### 2.6.1 (2022-09-06)
 - (AlCalzone) Fix: detecting JS-Controller now finds the correct directory and not a subdirectory.

 ### 2.6.0 (2022-02-20)
 - (AlCalzone) Updated core declarations to `v4.0.1` for support with JS-Controller 4.x

 ### 2.5.1 (2021-07-22)
 - (AlCalzone) Updated core declarations to `v3.3.4`.

 ### 2.5.0 (2021-05-19)

--   (AlCalzone) Add fallback solution to detect js-controller if require.resolve fails in dev situations with symlinks
+- (AlCalzone) Added the fallback solution to detect js-controller if require.resolve fails in dev situations with symlinks
 - (AlCalzone) Use release-script for releases
 - (AlCalzone) Updated core declarations to `v3.3.0` to be up to date with JS-Controller 3.3.x.

 ### v2.4.0 (2020-05-03)
 - (AlCalzone) Updated core declarations to v3.0.6.
 - (AlCalzone) Expose the predefined collection of adapter exit codes as `utils.EXIT_CODES`

 ### v2.3.1 (2020-04-17)
 - (AlCalzone) Updated core declarations to v3.0.4.

 ### v2.3.0 (2020-04-15)
 - (AlCalzone) Updated core declarations to v3.0.2.
 This includes support for new methods in JS-Controller 3.0

 ### v2.2.1 (2020-01-27)
 - (AlCalzone) Included typings for the objects and states cache in the adapter class

 ### v2.0.0 (2019-12-27)
 - (AlCalzone) Updated core declarations to v2.0.0.
 This removes access to `adapter.objects` and `adapter.states`.
 You must use the new methods `adapter.getObjectView` and `adapter.getObjectList` instead of their counterparts from `objects`.

 ### v1.0.3 (2019-01-06)
 - (AlCalzone) Updated core declarations
 - (AlCalzone) Fix included declarations to allow creating adapter instances with `new`.

 ### v1.0.0 (2018-27-11)
 - (AlCalzone) Initial version

 ## MIT License